superdev730/STAK-Sync/replit.md

 # Overview

 STAK Signal is a professional networking platform built for the STAK ecosystem that uses AI-powered matching algorithms to connect venture capitalists, startup founders, and industry leaders.
-The application facilitates meaningful professional relationships through intelligent matchmaking, real-time messaging, and meeting coordination features within STAK's curated network of innovators and investors.
+The application facilitates meaningful professional relationships through intelligent matchmaking, real-time messaging, meeting coordination features, and comprehensive admin analytics within STAK's curated network of innovators and investors.

 # User Preferences